coerll/eComma/README.txt

 5. Other drupal modules to consider

-	-For collaborative class or group assignments try using the organic groups module in combination with the userplus module.
+	-For collaborative class or group assignments try using the organic groups module.
-	-This module provides some views in ecomma.views.inc.inc that may be used with the module.
+	-The eComma module provides some views through ecomma.views.inc that can be used to run queries and download comment data.